nstoik/infrastructure/services/netmaker/README.md

 ## NMCTL
 The [nmctl.yaml](tasks/nmctl.yaml) playbook installs the [nmctl command line tool](https://netmaker.readthedocs.io/en/master/nmctl.html).
 This tool can be used to interact with the Netmaker server from the command line.

+The nmctl context file is stored in the `~/.nmctl` directory on the machine it is installed in.